siraben/ti84-forthos/README.md

+# This project has been archived, see its successor, https://github.com/siraben/zkeme80

 # ti84-forthos - a Forth-based OS for the TI-84+ calculator
 **ti84-forthos** is an operating system that is designed from the ground up to revolve around the *Forth* programming language.
 See the